 - Improve the user experience

-And, most importantly, digitalization empowers banks to focus on what they should be concentrating on: continuing to grow their core business.
+And, most importantly, digitalization empowers banks to focus on what they should be concentrating on: continuing to grow their core business in the changed market.

 It’s a common misconception that digitalizing a bank’s lending process is far more complex than that of alternative lenders.
 Bankers often think that it’ll take up to several years and a ton of resources.
 But the current reality is that providers like TurnKey Lender have sufficient expertise and previous experience with similar companies.
 This lets us deliver a fully-integrated loan origination or end-to-end lending processes automation solution with reasonable expenses within several months.
 The solution that would be deployed and integrated with the company’s core banking software, would meet all the requirements, and help you comply with AML and KYC.